NLnetLabs/routinator/source/initialisation.rst

 Before running Routinator for the first time, you must prepare its working environment.
 You do this using the :subcmd:`init` command.
-This will prepare both the directory for the local RPKI cache, as well as the Trust Anchor Locator directory.
+This will prepare both the directory for the local RPKI cache, as well as the directory where the Trust Anchor Locator (TAL) files reside.

-By default, both directories will be located under ``$HOME/.rpki-cache``, but you can change their locations via the command line options :option:`--repository-dir` and :option:`--tal-dir`.
+By default, both directories will be located under ``$HOME/.rpki-cache`` but you can change their locations via the command line options :option:`--repository-dir` and :option:`--tal-dir`.